lilyzhouZYJ/fts3-quick-start/README.md

 # FTS3 Quick Start

+This repo was originally forked from [fts3-quick-start](https://github.com/fno2010/fts3-quick-start) by Jensen Zhang.
+The `.devcontainer` directory was modified by Jackie Dong [here](https://github.com/jackiedong6/fts3-quick-start) in order to support development on ARM architecture.

 ## Setting up Development Environment using Visual Studio Code

 If you use Visual Studio Code as the editor, you can use "Dev Container" to